Suspects in Kenya public fund theft case to stay in custody until June 4

 President Uhuru Kenyatta pledged to stamp out graft when he was first elected in 2013 but critics say he has been slow to pursue top officials and ministers.

-The chief prosecutor Noordin Mohamed Haji on Monday named 54 people, 40 of them government officials, to face charges on counts including abuse of office and conspiracy to commit an economic crime.
-Some of those charged remained at large.
+Chief prosecutor Noordin Mohamed Haji on Monday named 54 people, 40 of them government officials, to face charges including abuse of office and conspiracy to commit an economic crime.
+Some of those charged remain at large.

-The prosecutor’s office added on Twitter it had applied for arrest warrants for suspects who failed to turn up in court on Tuesday, or that they could surrender to the police.
+The prosecutor’s office also tweeted that it had applied for arrest warrants for suspects who failed to turn up in court on Tuesday, or that they could surrender to the police.

+Ambassadors from 18 Western diplomatic missions including the United States, Britain and Canada issued a statement on Wednesday welcoming Tuesday’s indictments and saying they stood “with Kenyans in the fight against corruption”.

+The diplomats, noting their governments provide “wide-ranging assistance” to the Kenyan government, praised the investigation into the alleged looting of funds at the NYS and urged the judiciary “to ensure fair trials and justice”.

+“Corruption has long undermined Kenya’s prosperity, security and democracy,” the statement said.
+“It is, quite simply, theft from the Kenyan people.”

-Reporting by George Obulutsa; Editing by Omar Mohammed and Mark Potter
+Reporting by George Obulutsa; Additional reporting by Duncan Miriri; Editing by Omar Mohammed and Mark Heinrich